manvominh/Blogger/README.md

-1. This is a Blogger Web Application that implemented in Blazor Web Assembly + Web API + MS SQL Server with Entity Framework Core + Clean Architecture + Repository + Unit Of Work pattern.
+1. This is a Blogger Web Application that implemented in Blazor Web Assembly + Web API + MS SQL Server with Entity Framework Core + Clean Architecture + Repository + Unit Of Work pattern + Authentication using JWTBearer Token.

 This web application use some Nuget Packages as following: